The Voice of Job Seekers

 by Mark Anthony Dyson

-Be a Consultant, Not a Job Seeker nor Anything Like Your Competition
+Job Search Like a Consultant, Not a Job Seeker, Unlike Your Competition in 2023

-Be a Consultant, Not a Job Seeker nor Anything Like Your Competition
+Job Search Like a Consultant, Not a Job Seeker, Unlike Your Competition in 2023

 If you were unemployed and a LinkedIn user in 2008, you likely heard the advice to list your latest job as a self-employed consultant.
 This way, lurking employers would consider you as a potential candidate, and you could avoid the (often unintentional bias) of being labeled “unemployed.”
 Although it wasn’t a foolproof or utterly viable strategy, it made me and others stop and think.
 As a business of one, CEO of ME Inc., or YOU, LLC, everyone is their primary consultant.